Bonuz26/Ski-Resort-API/README.md

   }
   ```
 ## Security
-- Most endpoints require authentication using a JWT token.
+- Most endpoints require authentication using a <ins>JWT token</ins>.
-- Secrets are stored in a .env file.
+- Secrets are stored in a `.env` file.
-- The JWT token is obtained after logging in (POST /users/login).
+- The JWT token is obtained after logging in `(POST /users/login)`.

 ## Contact
 If you have any questions, suggestions, or issues regarding this project, feel free to reach out to me: